Wild West shows: Show content

 The shows consisted of reenactments of history combined with displays of showmanship, sharpshooting, hunts, racing, or rodeo style events.
 Each show was 3–4 hours long and attracted crowds of thousands of people daily.
 The show began with a parade on horseback.
-The parade was a major ordeal, an affair that involved huge public crowds and many performers, including the Congress of Rough Riders.
+The parade involved huge public crowds and many performers, including the Congress of Rough Riders.

 Events included acts known as Bison Hunt, Train Robbery, Indian War Battle Reenactment, and the usual grand finale of the show, Attack on the Burning Cabin, in which Indians attacked a settler's cabin and were repulsed by Buffalo Bill, cowboys, and Mexicans.
 Also included were semi-historical scenes such as a settler perspective of the Battle of the Little Bighorn or the charge on San Juan Hill.
 The reenactment of the Battle of Little Bighorn also known as "Custer's Last Stand" featured Buck Taylor starring as General George Armstrong Custer.
 In this battle, Custer and all men under his direct command were killed.
 After Custer is dead, Buffalo Bill rides in, the hero, but he is too late.
 He avenges Custer by killing and scalping Yellow Hair (also called Yellowhand) which he called the "first scalp for Custer".

 Shooting competitions and displays of marksmanship were commonly a part of the program.
 Great feats of skill were shown off using rifles, shotguns, and revolvers.
 Most people in the show were good marksmen but many were experts.

 Animals also did their share in the show through rodeo entertainment.
 In rodeo events, cowboys like Lee Martin would try to rope and ride broncos.
 Broncos are unbroken horses that tend to throw or buck their riders.
 Other wild animals they would attempt to ride or deal with were mules, buffalo, Texas steers, elk, deer, bears, and moose.
 The show also demonstrated hunts which were staged as they would have been on the frontier, and were accompanied by one of the few remaining buffalo herds in the world.

 Races were another form of entertainment employed in the Wild West show.
 Many different races were held, including those between cowboys, Mexicans, and Indians, a 100 yd foot race between Indian and Indian pony, a race between Sioux boys on bareback Indian ponies, races between Mexican thoroughbreds, and even a race between Lady Riders.